-All SEAS master's students complete a program opus: a project, thesis, or practicum.
+All SEAS master's students complete a program opus: project, thesis, or practicum.
 The majority of students complete a project.
-If you are interested in completing a thesis or practicum instead, talk with your advisor about which path is right for you.
+If you are interested in completing a thesis or practicum instead, talk with your faculty advisor about which path is right for you.

 The application of natural resource problem-solving (analytical) techniques.
 This includes the principles of decision analysis and design formulation or evaluation of alternatives for management, planning, or development.
 A practicum must include all the scholarly elements of an opus: theoretical framework, literature review, conclusions, etc.